7 Washer & Dryer Pedestal Alternatives You Probably Already Have

 Just make sure you get good wood for the sake of safety and durability.
 You also need to make sure the floor of your laundry room is dry all the time.
 Otherwise, you risk molding.
 Again, make sure these are strong and stable.

 If you just want something to get your appliances off the ground then look into wooden pallets.
 They're not extremely tall but they'll serve that purpose.
+Their design is also great for an overheating dryer that really needs to dissipate heat since there's more air flow within a pallet than other options.

 Sometimes the safest option is the best option.
 Hire a professional or buy a professionally built product.
 So the best thing to do is to pick a relatively inexpensive furniture riser.